Skip to content

 A four-hour benchmarking session across three cloud instances would cost ~$5-6 AUD.
 Running that weekly over a semester (12 weeks) adds ~$60-72 AUD.
 And the results wouldn’t be directly comparable to consumer hardware anyway — different architectures, different memory bandwidth profiles, no persistent card identity for longitudinal tracking.

 The real issue isn’t cost, it’s validity.
 LocoBench exists to answer the question “what can a student run on hardware they can actually get?”
 Cloud GPUs don’t answer that question.
-The 4 GB floor, the 8 GB sweet spot, and the specific bandwidth characteristics of consumer Turing and Ampere cards are the point.
+The 2 GB floor on Tortuga, the 4-8 GB sweet spot across both boxes, and the specific bandwidth characteristics of consumer Maxwell through Ampere cards are the point.
 That data can only come from the actual hardware, which is part of what makes the benchmarking exercise a genuine research contribution rather than a replication of existing cloud benchmarks.

 The efficiency criticism often takes the form: “Why not just buy a modern GPU?
 An RTX 4090 trains faster per watt.”